asyncjs/async-website/_posts/2015-06-11-killer-page-load-performance.md

 ---

-[Jonas Ohlsson](http://jonassebastianohlsson.com) is front end developer at [State](https://state.com).
+[Jonas Ohlsson](http://jonassebastianohlsson.com) is a front end developer at [State](https://state.com).
 He created  [Penthouse](https://github.com/pocketjoso/penthouse/), the first popular critical path css generator, and is a big believer in open source and the power of the web.
 He likes calisthenics and currently chases his dreams in London.